axocomm/lambda.codes/resources/pages/about/experience.md

 ### Picwell (present)

-At Picwell, I perform feature development and help out with DevOps for our Medicare plan recommendation platform.
+At Picwell, I perform feature development and help out with DevOps for our health care plan recommendation platform.
 This primarily involves writing Python (most notably Flask and Pandas), Go, and Scala as well as working with Chef, AWS, and Jenkins.

-Recent endeavors include improving service deployments, automating data ingestion and processing tasks, analyzing and producing reports of AEP (Medicare annual election period) and non-AEP API traffic, creating a CLI tool and Python library for quick querying and retrieval of logs stored in Elasticsearch, and implementing a new load testing suite and tooling using [Gatling](https://gatling.io/), which was subsequently used to evaluate service performance under various conditions.
+Recent endeavors include improving service deployments, automating data ingestion and processing tasks, analyzing and producing reports of AEP (Medicare annual election period) and non-AEP API traffic, designing and building brand new versions of several services, and implementing a new load testing suite and tooling using [Gatling](https://gatling.io/), which was subsequently used to evaluate application performance under various conditions.

 ### ProTech Internet Group (present)